What is a Factory Bonus?

 This is the total of the expenses which will be covered by the insured.

 This is an important one—and something that you should always request to be completely refundable if your deal doesn’t go through.
-A deposit is a sum of money which holds a deal until the paperwork is complete.
+A deposit is a sum of money that holds a deal until the paperwork is complete.

 Similarly, a down payment is an upfront cash payment that you as the buyer will make to bring down the amount borrowed to purchase your car.
 The down payment helps to protect the lender in case you default on the loan.